 For further information about English language, please see School of Modern Languages and Cultures: English for Academic Study.

-Physiology provides a broad scientific education, which allows our graduates to pursue a career in research or work in related subjects and in areas such as universities and the pharmaceutical industry, scientific publishing or public health.
+Physiology provides a broad scientific education, which allows you to pursue a career in research or related subjects and in areas such as universities and the pharmaceutical industry, scientific publishing and public health.

 As a graduate you will have a number of direct paths open to you: